 - Off-street Parking

 - Guest Lounge

-There are two camps: Garonga Camp, which is ideal for couples, and Little Garonga, which is perfect for families or small groups.
+There are three fully contained camps: Garonga Camp and MCH camp, which are ideal for couples, and Little Garonga, which is perfect for families or small groups.
 Each has its own pool, dining-living areas and dedicated staff.

 Garonga Camp has 6 luxury Tented Rooms, each with an earth-sculpted ensuite and a private deck with hammock.
 Raised on stilts, they sit amongst giant ebony trees overlooking a stunning watercourse.
 Exquisite handcrafted details abound, enormous beds take centre stage, and linens waft and billow in muted shades.
 All have indoor and outdoor showers and yoga mats.
 But for sheer indulgence, relax in the candlelit bush bath with a glass of champagne.